DHBern/labsforlabs-dh2023-slides/slides.md

 ---

-## From a devs view:
+## From a dev's view:

 What are differences in the daily business? (**Roles and recognition**)

 - Emphasis on education and passing on knowledge even for devs
 - Much wider range of projects: Devs come in contact with a wide range of fields and need to be really flexible in their communication and problem-solving skills
-- Often more restrictive in a technological view.
-(Hosting has to be internal...)
+- Often frustrating organizational and technological bounds.
 - Often not as much time pressure

 <div class="emphazise">--> demand creativity</div>